 8. Rat

 Although rats are often regarded as pests, they are extremely intelligent creatures and are often kept as pets.
 They are surprisingly clean animals that indulge in thorough grooming routines.
-Rats are fantastic climbers and swimmers and, due to their poor eyesight, relying on their strong sense of smell to get around and locate food.
+Rats are fantastic climbers and swimmers and, due to their poor eyesight, rely on their strong sense of smell to get around and locate food.

 Learn More: Rentokil